aksnzhy/xlearn/doc/api_list.rst

     xl.hello()               # Say hello to user

+    # This part is for data
+    # X is feautres data, can be pandas DataFrame or numpy.ndarray,
+    # y is label, default None, can be pandas DataFrame\Series, array or list,
+    # filed_map is field map of features, default None, can be andas DataFrame\Series, array or list
+    dmatrix = xl.DMatrix(X, y, field_map)

     model = create_linear()  #  Create linear model.

     model = create_fm()      #  Create factorization machines.